minhlong293/auto_flush_queue/README.md

 AutoFlushQueue is a thread pool which can do a batch job.
 It can do an auto flush if size of job queue is less than batch size after a delay time.
-Thread pool size, queue capacity, batch size can be set.
+Thread pool size, queue capacity, batch size can be config.

 ###### Example (see DemoAutoFlushQueue class):
 ```